kirstyward/data-scientist-exercise02/README.md

 ## RTI CDS Analytics Exercise 02 - Kirsty Weitzel

-There are three main notebooks included in this repo:
+There are three main notebooks included in this repo, along with a one-page report:

 - `NSTB.ipynb` - Data cleaning and exploration of the XML NTSB data

 - `narrative_topics.ipynb` - Exploration of the json narrative data.
 Includes text pre-processing, corpus counts, and topic modeling (LDA)

 - `fatality_modeling.ipynb` - Classification of accidents/incidents based on fatal/non-fatal accidents using `catboost` and `shap`

+- `NTSB_report_KirstyWeitzel` - One page report of relevant findings for the client

 --------